MrSkinny/sup-template/README.md

 #### `/message/:messageId`

 Endpoint representing a single message.
+Only an authenticated sender or recipient can fetch the message.

 ```
 GET /messages/:messageId